 - Dinner at Plachutta Wollzeile

 Start your day at St. Stephen’s Cathedral, Vienna’s iconic Gothic masterpiece.
 Trust me, seeing it in person feels entirely different from those photos you’ve come across.
-The intricate details on the facade are absolutely stunning, and if you’re up for a bit of exercise, climbing the tower rewards you with a panoramic view over the city’s rooftops.
+The intricate details on the facade are absolutely stunning.

 For a laid-back afternoon, take a stroll around the Opernviertel, the area near the Vienna State Opera.
 This neighborhood is full of upscale shops, cute cafés, and gorgeous architecture.
 It’s great for people-watching and snapping a few Instagram-worthy pics.
 You might even spot street musicians performing.